-The concept neatly addresses a number of issues together: First, in publishing the policy the directors convey to readers the extent of assurance over the information they communicate; second, the policy would help frame the role of the auditor beyond that required for the financial statements, injecting much needed clarity in that area; and, finally, it would facilitate dialogue between shareholders and other stakeholders with the company.
-Overall, the policy will describe "what processes have been considered [by the board] and reasons for their confidence in their effectiveness".
+The AAP concept neatly addresses a number of issues together: First, in publishing the policy the directors convey to readers the extent of assurance over the information they communicate; second, the policy helps frame the role of the auditor beyond that required for the financial statements, injecting much needed clarity in that area; and, finally, it facilitates dialogue between the company and shareholders and other stakeholders.
+Overall, the policy will describe more clearly to users "the extent to which the annual report and other disclosures have been scrutinised, whether by the existing company auditor or someone else".
 In developing their policy, boards will consider the areas where assurance is required, and who should be the provider - the external auditor, the internal audit function or perhaps other third parties providing assurance, taking into account factors such as credibility, independence and competence.

-We believe that leading audit committees will not wait until the introduction of an Audit and Assurance Policy becomes mandatory.
-Leading audit committees will recognise that developing such a policy will be worthwhile in itself, stimulating thinking in two areas:
+We believe that leading audit committees will not wait until the AAP becomes mandatory.
+Leading audit committees will recognise that developing such a policy will be worthwhile in itself.
+In addition, we encourage audit committees to go beyond the Government Response to broaden the coverage of the policy to include both:

-- the directors' approach to obtaining assurance over the range of reporting for which they have responsibility; and - the assurance processes around the handling of risk and internal controls.
+- the directors' approach to obtaining assurance over the range of reporting for which they have responsibility; and - the assurance processes around the handling of risk and internal controls (which aligns with another White Paper proposal for a board attestation on internal controls over financial reporting).

-We are aware that some companies do intend to publish their Audit and Assurance Policy for consultation with shareholders; others may choose to keep it private for now.
+We are aware that some companies do intend to publish their AAP for consultation with shareholders, whereas others are choosing to keep it private for now.
 To help companies who wish to develop their policy, we offer in this guide a possible structure with considerations and supporting commentary.
 We hope this contribution is useful and would be very pleased to hear from directors as they develop their thinking for reflection in future editions.